FAITH, FAMILY, AND FRIENDS

 Photo by: Daniel del Castillo

 Chris Larson is a multi-media artist and an Associate Professor of Art and Director of Undergraduate Studies at the University of Minnesota.
 Since receiving his B.F.A. from Bethel College and his M.F.A. from Yale University, Larson has received numerous awards including a New Work Project Grant from The Harpo Foundation, a Louis Comfort Tiffany Award and most recently a 2018 McKnight Artist Fellowship and a 2018 Guggenheim Fellowship.
 He has exhibited nationally and internationally, including solo exhibitions at the Walker Art Center, Katonah Museum of Art, and had work was included in the 2014 Whitney Biennial in NYC.
 Larson’s work was included in the 11th Bienal do Mercosul in Porto Alegre, Brazil, and he had a solo 10-year survey exhibition at the Contemporary Art Center in Cincinnati, OH.
-Larson is the publisher of INREVIEW, a print publication presenting critical responses to art in the Twin Cities.
-He and his wife Kristine Zulkosky, founded Second Shift Studio Space of St. Paul, a nonprofit residency program and gallery serving female creatives.
+Larson is the publisher of INREVIEW, and he and his wife, Kristine Zulkosky, co-founded Second Shift Studio Space of St. Paul, a nonprofit residency program and gallery serving female creatives.

 Rico Gatson is a Brooklyn-based artist who received his B.A. from Bethel University and M.F.A. from Yale University.
 His work addresses identity politics, the history of race, entertainment and spirituality.
 He has presented solo exhibitions at Pierogi (Brooklyn, NY), Ronald Feldman Fine Arts (New York, NY), Steve Turner Contemporary (Los Angeles, CA), and Exit Art (New York, NY).
 His works have been included in group exhibitions including The List Visual Arts Center at The Massachusetts Institute of Technology (Boston, MA), The Studio Museum in Harlem (New York, NY), The Tang Teaching Museum (Saratoga Springs, NY), The Museo Nacional Centro de Arte Reina Sofía (Madrid, Spain), Prospect.1 New Orleans (New Orleans, LA), Greater New York at MoMA PS 1 (New York, NY), and the Essl Museum (Vienna, Austria), among other national and international institutions.
 He is represented by Ronald Feldman Fine Art in New York City.